Data Analytics, Data Collection, Data Privacy, Health and Human Services, Public Safety

 The research team will be able to access following resources :

-Additionally, West Sacramento is collaborating with the City of Austin and potentially a few other cities across the U.S. who are also interested in using data-driven evidence to identify and improve effective public safety models.
+Additionally, West Sacramento is in talks with a few cities across the U.S. who are also interested in using data-driven evidence to identify and improve effective public safety models.
 The research team can leverage these other jurisdictions that we are partnering with, whether it be larger data sets or their assessments system.
-Research teams should be able to collaborate with those city’s academic teams.
+Research teams may also be able to collaborate with those city’s academic teams.

 The City of West Sacramento is seeking the following outcomes and requirements: